CompIsle/Vasil-Lapidov-Unit13/Assigment/Evaluation.md

 </ul>
 <h4><b>Overall testing</b></h4>

 The website passed almost all the tests it performed.
 There are slight issues with responsibility which needs improvement.
+The carousel also need to be fixed in letter relese.
 The test have been done on all new updates for the website.

 <h2>Strengths and weaknesses</h2>